chrispepper1989/GitVssInterop/README.md

 A Bash script for interop between git and vss

+#What does it do?
+The basic idea is to keep one "mirror" of the VSS source that is treated as the "origin" by git.
+In the latest version the default is the double directory method, which in a nutshell:

+- Gets the latest SS code and puts it in a directory <PROJECT>_Upstream (this will be your VSS mirror)
+- Initializes a git repo and adds & commits everything -- With source safe history
+-- Note: This is why .gitignore_global needs to be set up correctly See: Initialisation
+- Clones that repo into <PROJECT>_git
+-call sspull and sspush instead of git pull (origin) and git push (origin) --**Warning** If you do call git pull, git push accidentally then it will mess up the logic but you should be able to fix it with sspushDiffFrom

+see API for more details

+Note: Postfixes are configurable

 # Purpose
 I had to use VSS and I found it was hurting my productivity, I started using Git alongside VSS and found keeping them in synch a chore, so I created some scripts to help